mbgeorge48/messenger_interactionator/README2.md

 These scripts take a few common params for them to be able to run, those are:

 -   `--file`
-    -   Is a path to the json file you want to read
+    -   Is a path to the json file you want to read.
-        -   Bad name really as you can pass it a directory and it'll read all `message.json` in there
+        -   Bad name really as you can pass it a directory and it'll read all `message.json` in there.
     -   type = `string`
     -   required = `true`
 -   `--multichat`